Recharge and Eat Up: Tesla Diner and Charging Station to Replace Shakey's Pizza in Hollywood

 A longtime Hollywood restaurant is about to close and it appears one of the more controversial figures in the world may be moving his company in.

-Shakey’s in Hollywood is set to close Tuesday and Tesla, led by Elon Musk, has filed plans with the city of LA to move in with a first of its kind 24 hour diner and electric vehicle charging station.
+Shakey’s in Hollywood is set to close Tuesday and Tesla, led by Elon Musk, has filed plans with the city of Los Angeles to move in with a first-of-its-kind 24-hour diner with electric vehicle charging station and a drive-in movie theater.

-Many people know the Shakey’s on Santa Monica Boulevard that has been there for more than 50 years.

-A company spokesperson told NBC4 that they didn’t want to leave but their owner sold, their lease was terminated and now the pizza place will close on Tuesday.

-And it looks like Elon Musk and Tesla plan to move in.
+But they won’t show movies here.
+Tesla says, if approved, they’ll put two movie screens on the property, which will show 30-minute features — about the same amount of time is takes to charge an electric vehicle.

-In 2018 billionaire Elon Musk tweeted about his hope to put in an old school drive-in, rollerskates and rock restaurant at a Tesla supercharger location in LA.
+In 2018, Musk had tweeted about his hope to put in an old school drive-in, rollerskating-and-rock restaurant at a Tesla supercharger location in LA.

 Local